California regulators could decide oil profits penalty – KION546

 “We feel like this is stronger from where we started,” said Dana Williamson, Newsom’s chief of staff.
 “It is the only one of its kind in the country.
 And it’s really going to set up a watchdog entity that is going to watch the industry every single day.
 And then the (Energy Commission) will be able to then act upon the findings.”

-Top legislative leaders, Senate President Pro Tempore Toni Atkins and Assembly Speaker Anthony Rendon, did not comment on the new proposal Wednesday night.
+Senate President Pro Tempore Toni Atkins, a Democrat, said lawmakers are “continuing to work toward resolution on the Governor’s oil price proposal.”
 Republicans, who don’t control enough seats to influence votes in the Legislature, decried the proposal as a tax that would inevitably be passed on to drivers.

 “If Democrats give unelected bureaucrats the authority to impose this new tax, they will be responsible for the shortages, rationing, gas lines and price spikes that come with it,” Assembly Republican Leader James Gallagher said.